grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.node.md

 # Ideally, in the future, we can fix the overflow issue with css rather than
 # injecting special characters.

-title: prometheus.exporter.​node_exporter
+title: prometheus.exporter.node
 ---

-# prometheus.exporter.node_exporter
+# prometheus.exporter.node
-The `prometheus.exporter.node_exporter` component embeds [node_exporter](https://github.com/prometheus/node_exporter) which exposes a wide variety of hardware and OS metrics for \*nix-based systems.
+The `prometheus.exporter.node` component embeds [node_exporter](https://github.com/prometheus/node_exporter) which exposes a wide variety of hardware and OS metrics for \*nix-based systems.